 Kinstone has many stone features as well as interesting, artful structures for you to experience.
 Some of the major features are listed here, however, there are many more to discover as you wander in wonder.

-Kinstone Circle is the largest of three stone circles at Kinstone.
+Kinstone Circle is the largest of three modern stone circles at Kinstone.
 It was designed and raised by Kristine Beck in 2011 with the help of Ivan McBeth and a crew with a crane, backhoe, skidsteer, slings, levels, shovels and rakes.
 It is a circle of megaliths measuring 81.6 feet in diameter (30 megalithic yards, 1 megalithic yard = 2.72 feet or 82.96 cm).
 There are nineteen (19) standing stones in the ring that forms the circle.
 There are nineteen (19) smaller boulders that form an inner ring of sitting stones.
 There are three stones in the center of the circle.
 Nineteen is an auspicious number in sacred geometry; it symbolizes the spiritual nature of a place.
 Kinstone Circle is a sacred space that is dedicated to family, relationships and interconnections with generations that have gone before us and those that will come after us.
-This large stone circle has been referred to as the largest privately owned stone circle in the world.
-This may or may not be a true statement, but the circle is pretty magnificent!
+This large stone circle has been referred to as “the largest privately owned stone circle in the world”.
+Additionally it has been said it is “the largest modern stone circle”.
+These may or may not be true claims, but the circle is pretty magnificent!

 The stones in the circle are a mix of Carnelian, Charcoal, Rockville White, Rockville Beige, Autumn Brown, Mesabi Black, and Rainbow granite – as named by Coldspring Granite Company, Coldspring, MN.
 Four stones mark the cardinal directions, North, South, East, and West.
 Two stones frame the Summer Solstice Sunrise and four frame the Winter Solstice Sunrise.
 Others represent other alignments.
 Ten of the stones represent Kristine and her siblings.
 The inner circle of boulders, called the Sitting Stones, offer a place for those that wish to sit awhile in the Circle.
 The three center stones, called the Trinity, represent the Source.
 We are all part of the Source and Kinstone Circle is a monument to our connections.